-The Camino de Santiago de Gran Canaria is a beautiful multi-day walking route on the main island of the Canary Archipelago.
+The Camino de Gran Canaria is a beautiful multi-day walking route on the main island of the Canary Archipelago.
 It’s the only Camino de Santiago route located outside of mainland Europe.
 The trail crosses the island from south to north offering a perfect combination of the beautiful coastal scenery and the spectacular mountain views.
 It’s a perfect Camino route to walk during the winter months.

-The Camino de Gran Canaria route overview
+Camino de Gran Canaria route overview

-- Total distance – 67 km/41,6 mi
+- Total distance – 67 km/41.6 mi

 - Number of days – 3-4 days